Several addresses for Landru are given:

 15 Bld Pereire Paris

 The first machines were motorcycles which could be converted to tricycles, and then in 1900 he developed a machine with a 198cc Renouard engine.
 An example of this was included in the auction of the Guélon Collection

-Assets transferred to Labitte in April 1900 (1)
+Landru's assets were transferred to Labitte in April 1900.

 Landru was neither the first nor the last motorcyclist to lose his head but in France he is the most famous.
 Unlike Enoch Thulin whose head was detached and bounced along like a football, Landru's simply plopped into a bucket.
 He had been convicted as a serial killer and executed by guillotine.

 Landru was arrested on 12 April 1919 at an apartment near Gare du Nord in Paris which he shared with his 24-year-old mistress, Fernande Segret.
 The police eventually concluded that Landru had met or been in romantic correspondence with 283 women during the First World War, including 72 who were never traced.

 "...the true number of Landru's victims, whose remains were never found, was almost certainly higher."